 Winter Window Replacement Precautions

-- Using drop cloths throughout the home to protect flooring from dust, debris, or footprints.
+- Drop cloths throughout the home.
+Especially during winter installation, professional installers will lay drop cloths throughout the home to protect your flooring and furniture from dust, debris, and snow.